How to make an easy wool and yarn macrame wreath

-Most of my macrame tutorials include simple knots like the Square Knot or Diagonal Half Hitch Knots because they are so easy to remember.
-For this tutorial you actually only need the Diagonal Half Hitch knots, that’s it!
+Most of my macrame tutorials include simple knots like the Square Knot or Diagonal Clove Hitch Knots because they are so easy to remember.
+For this tutorial you actually only need the Diagonal Clove Hitch knots, that’s it!

 - 2-inch brass ring